 Q: I finished the class.
-When will I receive my certificate of completion?
+When will I receive my badge of completion?

 A: Please allow a week for your facilitator to complete the grades.
-Once they have submitted their grades, we will issue certificates within the week.
+Once they have submitted their grades, we will issue badges within the week.

 Q: When should I contact FPU about my grade and receive my FPU transcript?